The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/basic-guide.md

 In Astral Fire, the goal is to use all of your MP on **Fire IV** casts, and end in **Despair** followed by **Flare Star**.
 However, **Fire IV** does not refresh the Astral Fire timer, so **Paradox** is used once in between the **Fire IV** spam to maintain Astral Fire.

 In Umbral Ice, **Blizzard IV** is used to obtain three Umbral Hearts (as well as produce a **Paradox** marker when entering Astral Fire again), as well as refresh MP for the next Astral Fire cycle.
+The **Paradox** generated upon entering Umbral Ice from Astral Fire III is also used in this phase.

 In either stance, keeping the **High Thunder** DoT up is important, as well as utilizing polyglot stacks for **Xenoglossy** for movement/weaving/damage as needed.